-Priority registration periods are scheduled during the preceding semester or term, primarily to provide priority to continuing students.
+Priority registration periods for a term are scheduled before the open registration period, primarily to provide priority to continuing curricular students.
 Priority registration is available only online.
 High school students intending to register for classes must register during the open registration period on campus.